 Sub-grantees receive an award from the prime recipient to perform tasks integral to the project’s goals, as outlined by the prime.
 Sub-grantees are selected by the prime and must be eligible entities as outlined in the RFP (Section III).
 They are often the local level community-based organizations with audiences proposed to be reached by a project.
-For example, some organizations have chapters around the country.
-Sub-grants to these chapters help implement the project and reach targeted audiences.
-Another example would be for the prime recipient to award sub-grants to school districts to carry out activities proposed in the work plan.
+One example would be for the prime recipient to award sub-grants to school districts to carry out activities proposed in the work plan.

 - What is the difference between a “sub-grantee” and a “contractor”?

 A sub-grantee is an eligible organization (as defined by the RFP) that receives an award from the prime recipient to perform tasks integral to the project’s goals, as outlined by the prime.
 The sub-grantees are often local level community-based organizations with audiences proposed to be reached by a project.
-For example, some organizations have chapters around the country.
-Sub-grants to these chapters help implement the project and reach targeted audiences.
-Another example would be for the prime recipient to award sub-grants to school districts to carry out activities proposed in the work plan.
+One example would be for the prime recipient to award sub-grants to school districts to carry out activities proposed in the work plan.

 A contractor is an individual, organization, or for-profit company that receives money from a prime recipient, sub-grantee, or partner to provide goods or services (work tasks) considered non-integral or non-substantive to the project’s goals.
-The person or organization performing the evaluation of the project is often a contractor, as is a company providing buses for field trips or setting up computer labs at a research site, for examples.
+The person or organization performing the evaluation of the project is often a contractor, as is a company providing buses for field trips, for examples.
 All contracts must be competed.

 - Do you have a graphic that summarizes the roles and responsibilities of a prime recipient, a partner, a sub-grantee and a contractor?

-Must be eligible as defined in Section III of the RFP Can provide match Can receive sub grants Must compete to receive award Performs work integral to grant project Performs Tasks non- integral or non-substantive to project Partner x x x Sub-grantee x x x x Contractor x x x Prime Recipient x x x x
+Must be eligible as defined in Section III of the RFP Can provide match Can receive sub grants Must compete to receive award Performs work integral to grant project Performs Tasks non- integral or non-substantive to project Partner x x (if an eligible entity) x Sub-grantee x x x x Contractor x x x Prime Recipient x x x x